 According to the United States Surgeon General, formula feeding of vulnerable preterm babies is linked to higher rates of necrotizing enterocolitis.
 Many premature babies are incapable of breastfeeding and are forced to rely on cow’s milk-based formulas, such as Similac and Enfamil.
 However, these products are known to significantly increase the risk of NEC.
 Suppose your baby developed NEC after feeding on Similac and Enfamil baby formulas.
 In that case, you owe it to yourself to contact a highly skilled personal injury attorney as soon as possible.
 Pursuing a product liability claim against the responsible manufacturer may be the best way to secure a better future for your child.

 Jed Dietrich, Esq. and his veteran team of necrotizing enterocolitis illness attorneys in Buffalo, New York, strive to provide the highest level of personal injury service to the families of premature babies who have suffered from damaged intestines or worse.
 The Dietrich Law Firm P.C.’s best of the best team is firmly committed to battling for the legal rights of infant victims.
 Our primary objective is to help provide parents with enough money to ensure that their children’s medical treatments are paid for.
 We want nothing more than your child to fully recover so that he or she can move on with their life.
-Jed Dietrich, Esq., an eminent member of the Premier Lawyers of America, has aggressively litigated to obtain over $175 million in verdicts and settlements for clients and their families who suffered injuries and illnesses caused by someone else’s negligence.
+Jed Dietrich, Esq. has aggressively litigated to obtain over $175 million in verdicts and settlements for clients and their families who suffered injuries and illnesses caused by someone else’s negligence.
 Our compassionate team is accessible 24 hours per day and 7 days per week by calling 716-839-3939 or by completing the online consultation form.
 Please see our Google 5 Star rating and clients’ testimonials by clicking here.What Complications Can Necrotizing Enterocolitis Cause?